A labour plateau is a phrase used to describe a pause or slowdown in labour.

 Labour plateaus in life and literature

-But these are concepts that get discussed frequently in midwifery study days, workshops and online courses, and not so much in the literature.
-The authors of a recent scoping review suggest a reason for this.
-They think it may be because, “heterogeneous conceptualizations and terminology have impeded effective communication and research in this area, raising concern as to whether some physiological plateaus might be misinterpreted as dystocia.”
+One team of researchers suggested that this was because, “heterogeneous conceptualizations and terminology have impeded effective communication and research in this area, raising concern as to whether some physiological plateaus might be misinterpreted as dystocia.”
 (Weckend et al 2021).

 In other words, we don’t have really clear language to discuss this.
 It’s also hard to discuss it in situations where the prevailing viewpoint is a biomedical one.
 The medical perspective tends to demand that things are defined, plotted and made tangible.
 In a world focused on the physical, it’s far easier to describe linear progress, distance, rate or speed than it is to discuss the curves, spaces, pauses and ‘in between’ that are just as important a part of any journey.